Honda PCX: 2018-2020 (JF81/JF83)

+2018- present Hybrid (JF84)

+In April 2018 Honda launched the PCX Hybrid series for both the 125 and 150 cc models which features a 48-volt lithium-ion battery.
+The model comes with two motor assist modes, D for comfort riding and S with a more power for a sporty ride.
+The instrument panel displays the motor assist mode, the lithium battery charge status and the remaining charge.

 Performance

 Some performance tests listed here were conducted by GridOto from Indonesia in March 2018.

+Electric (EF01)

+Leases of the PCX Electric began in Japan on November 30, 2018, with lease availability limited to corporations.
+The PCX Electric has an interior permanent magnet traction motor with peak and continuous rated outputs of 4.2 and 0.98 kW, respectively, drawing from two removable Honda Mobile Power Pack batteries connected in series; each battery provides 50.4 V and 20.8 A-hr, giving the scooter a range of 42 km.
+Honda launched a personal lease trial for the PCX Electric in Romblon in 2019.

-2021 (JK05)
+2021-2024 (JK05)

 Also known as PCX 125/160 ESP+.
 This generation of PCX received a new facelift.
-This includes a redesigned duplex steel "cradle" frame, additional storage space under the seat (30.4L), traction control (Honda Selectable Torque Control), and a Smart Key (keyless) ignition system.
+This includes a redesigned duplex steel "cradle" frame, additional storage space under the seat (30.4L), traction control (Honda Selectable Torque Control), and a Smart Key (keyless) ignition system, some models may still retain an old key start.

+2024-present

+The 2024 model of the PCX was unveiled at EICMA.

 Technology

 The global version of the Honda PCX is equipped with an idling stop system, which automatically shuts off the engine after a few seconds of idle.

 This feature is not included on the US/Canada model due to safety concerns, having a kill switch and a parking brake instead.

 To prevent excessive wear on a separate starter motor, the Honda PCX uses its alternator by supplying power to the stator (see Brushless DC electric motor).
 As a result, engine start is completely muted.
 This same technology was released in the new 2018 Honda Goldwing.

 Other Honda 125/150 scooters with eSP share a common engine with the Honda PCX.